Vitvicky/mrc-for-flat-nested-ner/README.md

 ## Usage
-You can directly use the following commands to train and evaluate your model.
+You can directly use the following commands to train and evaluate your model with some minor changes.<br>
 As an example, the following command trains (and evaluates, automatically done after training) the `BERT-MRC` on English `OntoNotes5.0` and Chinese `Resume`:

 ```bash